joelhawksley/identity/components/slides.md

 ^ Here's one way of writing "Hello, World" in a React component.

-^ React components, at a minimum, implement a render method that returns HTML.
+^ S React components, at a minimum, implement a render method that returns HTML.

-^ Arguments passed to a component are assigned to the `props` object, which is accessible within the component's instance methods.
+^ S Arguments passed to a component are assigned to the `props` object,

+^ S which is accessible within the component's instance methods.

 ---

+[.code-highlight: all]
+[.code-highlight: 5]
+[.code-highlight: 4-6]

 ```jsx
 class IssueBadge extends React.Component {